 Services will be private.

-To send flowers to Anton "Tony" Thomas Cerny, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Anton "Tony" Thomas Cerny, Jr., please visit our floral store.

 405 Lake Zurich Rd., Barrington IL 60010